OctopusDeploy/step-package-template/README.md

 These details will automatically be captured in a markdown file under the `.changesets` folder within your PR.

-Once your PR is merged, the build will use the [Changesets Github Action](https://github.com/changesets/action) to create a separate _Version Packages_ PR which includes the merged release notes within the appropriate `CHANGELOG.md` files, and applied version bumps within the appropriate `package.json` files, which you will need to review.
+Once your PR is merged, the build will use the [Changesets GitHub Action](https://github.com/changesets/action) to create a separate _Version Packages_ PR which includes the merged release notes within the appropriate `CHANGELOG.md` files, and applied version bumps within the appropriate `package.json` files, which you will need to review.

-Upon merging the _Version Packages_ PR, the repository will be tagged with the new version, and a Github Release will be created for each changed step package.
+Upon merging the _Version Packages_ PR, the repository will be tagged with the new version, and a GitHub Release will be created for each changed step package.

 To access the newly-versioned package, you can retrieve it from the build artifacts produced after the `Version Packages` PR is merged.